-The Company sells residential loans with limited recourse to the FHLB of Topeka under the Mortgage Partnership Finance Program.
+The Company sells residential loans with limited recourse to the FHLB of Topeka under the Mortgage Partnership Finance (MPF) Program.
 The Company is obligated to repurchase certain loans sold that become delinquent as defined by the agreement.
-At December 31, 2015 and 2014, these obligations were approximately \$6,433 and \$5,410.
+At December 31, 2016 and 2015, these obligations were approximately \$2,200 and \$6,433.
+In December 2016, the FHLB revised the credit enhancement calculation due to an improvement in the MPF Program loss experience; therefore, the result of this credit enhancement realignment significantly decreased the Company's contingent liability on existing loans involved in the FHLB MPF Program.
 Based upon a favorable payment history, the Company does not anticipate any significant losses on these residential loans under the agreement.
-At December 31, 2015 and 2014, the reserve totaled \$193 and \$87, respectively.
+At December 31, 2016 and 2015, the reserve totaled \$220 and \$193, respectively.